How Much Sleep Do Kids Need?

 As parents, we need to not feel guilty by setting schedules and boundaries for our children.
 A great day is worth more than an extra hour of video games the night before.
 I promise.
 And as a teacher, I appreciate you taking one for the team and making sure when your child enters my classroom, they are awake and ready to learn everything I've spent countless hours preparing.
 Just like you hope that when I am at school, I am awake, alert and present in every moment, I need your child to be also.

-We’ve got to work together for the success of your child.
+So how much sleep do kids need?
+The answer varies depending on the age of your child, but no matter what, we've got to work together for the success of your child.
 That success starts with a good night’s sleep.